12 Turkish Mezes to Know: Dips, Salads, and Small Plates

 9. Ezme (Spicy tomato salad)

-This bright scarlet-colored, spunky dish is so good that it’s not atypical for it to be served as a starter in nearly every Turkish restaurant.
-Ironically, despite being called ‘mashed’, in Turkish language, the ingredients are not mashed or crushed together.
+This bright scarlet, spunky dish turns up as an appetizer in nearly every Turkish restaurant.
+Despite being called ‘mashed’ in Turkish, the ingredients are not mashed or crushed together.
 Instead, the tomato, onion, garlic, parsley, and spicy red peppers are finely chopped.

 Although every restaurant has its own style, this dish is nothing without the ruby-colored pepper paste and as much chili as you can handle.
-Lavish versions with whippings of lemon juice and a hint of tart pomegranate sauce may send your tastebuds on a culinary adventure.
+Richer versions add lemon juice and a hint of tart pomegranate sauce.

 10. Kısır (Bulgur salad)